skfit-uni-luebeck/fhir-populator/README.md

   --versioned-ids       if provided, all resource IDs will be prefixed with the package version. (default: False) --exclude-resource-type [EXCLUDE_RESOURCE_TYPE ...]
-                        Specify resource types to ignore! (default: None) --registry-url REGISTRY_URL
+                        Specify resource types to ignore! (default: None) --only [ONLY ...]
+Only upload the resource types provided here, e.g. only StructureDefinitions, CodeSystems and ValueSets (default: None) --registry-url REGISTRY_URL
                         The FHIR registry url, Simplifier by default (default: https://packages.simplifier.net) --package PACKAGES [PACKAGES ...]